 7. Never Give Up.
 Be prepared to put in the time and work.
 Learn to be patient and keep trying—it probably won't be easy.
 I can't count the number of times when I've been frustrated to the point of almost giving up.
 Be disciplined and accountable.
 There isn't any room for excuses.
 Don't procrastinate, do it today.
 Mistakes will happen.
 Learn from them and move forward.

 9. Set working hours—and keep them.
-Be clear and firm when it comes to setting working hours.
+Be clear and firm when it comes to setting your working hours.
 Shut your door and put up a "Do Not Disturb" sign.
-Not only does it help you stay on top of your work but a regular routine reinforces consistency.
+Not only does it help you stay on top of your work, but a routine reinforces consistency.

 Thanks for reading!
 If you found this helpful, kindly share it with everyone you know.